 Below are three basic principles to keep in mind when thinking about your new fence adding value to your home.

 Building a fence may not be a good idea in a neighborhood where no one else has one.
 No one wants their house to stand out because it doesn’t fit in.
-Fencing a house in an area where few homes have fences can draw attention to your home for the wrong reasons.
+Installing fencing for house in an area where few homes have fences can draw attention to your home for the wrong reasons.
 Similarly, you don’t want your home to be the only one in the neighborhood without a fence.
 If everyone else has a fence except you, buyers will think of a fence as an expense they have to incur after they move in.